Mobile Multi-View Object Image Search: Proposed Mobile Visual Search System

 The proposed mobile multi-view visual search system is based on the well-known BoW approach: the images are represented as a histogram of quantized local features, called the BoW histogram.
 First, interest points are detected on images; the points are described with local descriptors computed around the points.
 Then, a vocabulary (dictionary) is constructed with a set of descriptors from the database, typically using the k-means clustering algorithm.
 Finally, images are represented as a histogram of local interest point descriptors quantized on the vocabulary.
 When a query image is received by the search system, local features are extracted and BoW histogram is computed.
 The query histogram is compared with the histograms stored in the database, and the best \textit{k} results are returned to the user (cf. Figure~\ref{fig:System-Architecture}).

 Local features are key to the performance of the search system.
 In a mobile system, they should also be efficiently computable.
-To this end, we employed two fast local feature detectors: Harris and Speeded Up Robust Features (\textit{SURF})~\cite{SurfPaper,LocalFeatureSurvey}.
+To this end, we employed two fast local feature detectors: Harris and Hessian ~\cite{SurfPaper,LocalFeatureSurvey}.
 They detect two types of complementary local structures on images: \textit{corners} and \textit{blobs}.
 Using complementary interest points are useful for improving the expressive power of features and hence the retrieval precision.
 The detected points are represented with the SIFT descriptor.
-The BoW histograms are computed for Harris and SURF separately, and then they are concatenated to obtain the BoW histogram of an image.
+The BoW histograms are computed for Harris and Hessian separately, and then they are concatenated to obtain the BoW histogram of an image.

-For ranking the database images, they need to be compared with the query image, based on the BoW histograms.
+For ranking, the database images need to be compared with the query image(s), based on the BoW histograms.
 It is crucial to select the right similarity functions for high retrieval precision and low computational cost.
 There are various similarity functions that can be used to compare histograms~\cite{20,22,27}.
 We experimented with the similarity functions given in Table~\ref{table:SimMetric} and presented a comparison in terms of retrieval precision and running time in Section~\ref{sec:experiments}.
 In the table, $h^q$ and $h^d$ represent the histogram of the query and database images, respectively.
-In the formulas, $q_i$ and $d_i$ are the $i^{th}$ histogram bin of query and database histograms, respectively.
+In the formulae, $q_i$ and $d_i$ are the $i^{th}$ histogram bin of query and database histograms, respectively.